Hollow Man: Director's response

 Verhoeven was not happy with the movie.
 In 2013, he told The Hollywood Reporter:

 I decided after Hollow Man, this is a movie, the first movie that I made that I thought I should not have made.
 It made money and this and that, but it really is not me anymore.
 I think many other people could have done that.
 I don't think many people could have made RoboCop that way, or either Starship Troopers.
 But Hollow Man, I thought there might have been 20 directors in Hollywood who could have done that.
 I felt depressed with myself after 2002.

 He reiterated his statement in 2014: "It is very boring.
 I felt that I failed to transform it.
 What I had made was an on-demand studio movie.
 I decided I did not want to do that again."
+Speaking with The Playlist in 2016, he called Hollow Man "probably the worst film I've ever done."

-As of 2025, Hollow Man is Verhoeven's final film produced by a major American production company.
+As of 2026, Hollow Man is Verhoeven's final film produced by a major American production company.